EltonSh/email-sender/README.md

 >source ~/.bashrc

+### Make the following modifications to this script:
 The *nodemailer* module requires for you to specify your email address.
 Add it on line 13, inside the single quotes:
 >user: ''